Zilliqa/dev-portal/zq2/docs/staking/delegatedstaking.md

 ### 📝 Notes

-* Ensure that your `remappings.txt` includes the local path to the ZQ2 repository, for example:
+* Ensure that your `remappings.txt` includes the local path to the ZQ2 repository, otherwise you may encounter errors during contract verification.
+For example:

   ```
   @zilliqa/zq2/=/home/your-user/zq2/zilliqa/src/contracts/